On Structured State-Space Duality: Appendix

 \begin{remark} We remark that \cref{lem:N_semiseparable_equals_NSSS} complements the proof of \cite[Proposition 3.3]{dg24}.
 This constructive proof forms a rigorous basis for general SSD and yields an explicit procedure to obtain the $N$-SSS representation from an $N$-SS matrix.
 However, its computational complexity exceeds SSD limit (i.e., \cref{subsec:eff_diassd}), and fast algorithms for more general SSD are still lacking.
 We leave the design of such fast algorithms to future work.

 \end{remark}

 \begin{remark} The equivalence between $1$-SS and $1$-SSS-representable matrices appears in structured-matrix literature such as semiseparable, quasiseparable, and SSS forms \cite{vrm+05}.
 We extend it to $N$-SS matrices.
-Our proof is self-contained and constructive.
-It follows the causal setting and matches the attention mechanism in transformers.
-The result is more accessible to the ML community and supports our SSD design. \end{remark}
+The equivalence between semiseparable matrices and structured state-space representations has been studied in the structured-matrix literature (e.g., under the notion of quasiseparable matrices).
+Our contribution here is not to claim a new mathematical equivalence, but to provide a self-contained, constructive, and strictly causal proof formulated entirely in the SSM/SSD notation.
+This formulation aligns directly with state-space models and masked attention, and is what enables us to use the equivalence as a building block in later results (e.g., \cref{thm:general_duality} and the diagonal SSM duality).